Mahima-Gunde/Mahima-Gunde/README.md

-# Hi There👋

-I'm **Mahima Gunde**.
+# Hi, I'm Mahima Gunde👋

 I'm a passionate **Data Analyst** with experience in data exploration, cleaning, and visualization.
 I graduated with a degree in **master of computer science**, specializing in **Data Analytics**.
 How to reach me: mahimagunde@gmail.com

 ✨ I specialize in analyzing and interpreting large datasets to help businesses make data-driven decisions.
-My expertise lies in transforming data into actionable insights using statistical techniques and data visualization.
+My expertise is transforming data into actionable insights using statistical techniques and data visualization.

 ## 🛠️ Technical Skills